Collision Course (Silverberg novel): Plot

-The story is set in approximately the 26th century, after nearly five centuries of expansion into space limited by the speed of light, as ships with intrepid crews travel to new solar systems and install instantaneous transportation terminals known as transmats, which tie in with a system based on Earth.
-The current ruler, who leads a small group of men chosen and trained as leaders, is dissatisfied with the light barrier and upon becoming the leader—the technarch—he made a public address calling on science to find a way to exceed that barrier.
+The story is set in 2780, the later part of the 28th century, after well over four centuries of expansion into space limited by the speed of light, as ships with intrepid crews travel to new solar systems and install instantaneous transportation terminals known as transmats, which tie in with a system based on Earth.
+The current ruler, who leads a small group of men chosen and trained as leaders, is dissatisfied with the light barrier and upon becoming the leader -- the Technarch -- he made a public address calling on science to find a way to exceed that barrier.

-The first crewed FTL (faster-than-light) ship has reported in from its test flight, and upon landing, report their successful voyage through an alternate universe to distant locations in the galaxy, and of discovering the outer reaches of an alien civilization.
-The technarch convenes a meeting of the ruling group, receive a report from the star crew, then deliberate the technarch's intention to negotiate a division of the galaxy between them.
-He selects four men to accompany the five star crew back out, although the crew are exhausted and not enthusiastic about another long trip.
+The first successful crewed FTL (faster-than-light) ship has reported in from its test flight, and upon landing, report their successful voyage through an alternate universe to distant locations in the galaxy, and of discovering the outer reaches of an alien civilization.
+The Technarch convenes a meeting of the ruling group, who receive a report from the starship crew, then deliberate the Technarch's intention to negotiate a division of the galaxy between them.
+Four men are selected to accompany the five starship crew back out, although the crew are exhausted and not enthusiastic about another long trip.

-The four men selected to go on the trip find they are very different in temperament and outlook, and tempers flare between two of them.
-They endure the long voyage that is unlike an instant transmat trip, and upon arrival, the crew meet the aliens.
-The linguist chosen by the technarch proceeds to teach the aliens English, then explain the situation about the expanding empires.
-The aliens say they cannot speak for their people and walk out, summoning more senior officials.
-The officials seem agreeable there should be no war, but impose not a division between the two peoples, rather, they tell Earth it can no longer expand, then they walk out.
+The four members of the diplomatic team selected for the trip -- Bernard, a sociologist; Havig, a linguist; Stone, a politician; and Dominici, a physicist -- find they are very different in temperament and outlook.
+Tempers flare between Bernard and Havig over previous academic and religious conflicts.
+They endure the long voyage that is unlike an instant transmat trip, and upon arrival, the humans meet the aliens.
+Havig proceeds to teach the aliens English, then explains the situation about the expanding empires.
+The aliens (a species named the Norglans) say they cannot speak for their people and walk out, summoning more senior officials.
+The Norglan ambassadors seem agreeable there should be no war, but instead of establishing an agreed-upon division between the two cultures, they state simply that Earth will no longer be allowed to expand.
+They then walk out.